Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: DySIB: Dynamical Symmetric Information Bottleneck

 From this concatenated vector we define a distribution over a latent variable $Z \in \mathbb{R}^{k_z}$.
 Here $k_z$ is the (bottleneck) dimension of the latent representation.
 In what follows, we will vary both $k_z$ and $n_F$, and we will show how to use this variation to determine the dimensionality and temporal order of the underlying dynamics from data.
 We parameterize this posterior distribution as a diagonal Gaussian, specified by its mean and log-variance $\mu(x), \ell(x): \mathbb{R}^{n_F d_F}\rightarrow \mathbb{R}^{k_z}$, such that

 and similarly for $q(z_y | y)$ with $\mu(y)$ and $\ell(y)$ (see Fig.~\ref{fig:architecture}).
-The means and the log-variances are produced by NNs $\Psi_\mu$ and $\Psi_\ell$ acting on the $n_F d_F$-dimensional embedding.
-As with $\Phi$, the specific architecture should depend on the problem.
+The means and the log-variances are given by NNs $\Psi_\mu$ and $\Psi_\ell$ acting on the $n_F d_F$-dimensional embedding.
+As with $\Phi$, the specific architecture is problem-specific.

 Finally, insisting now on approximate past-future symmetry, we use the same per-frame encoder $\Phi$ and posterior parametrization $\mu, \ell$ for both the past $X$ and the future $Y$.
-As a result, the past and the future are represented in the same latent coordinates, so that our approach now has an opportunity to discover the dynamics of the compressed representations of the system in the latent space.
+As a result, the past and the future are represented in the same latent coordinates, so that our approach now can discover the dynamics of the compressed representations of the system in the latent space.

+In the main analysis below we use $n_s=1$, so the past and future windows overlap when $n_F>1$.
+Even though the past and the future now share frames, predicting one from the other is still nontrivial.
+This is because the two windows are passed through the same shared frame-encoders and through the same low-dimensional bottleneck, so that the overlapping frames, which show up in different positions in the past and the future, are encoded differently.
+We compare to non-overlapping windows in App.~\ref{app:nf_compare}, and the results remain qualitatively similar.